aws-amplify/aws-amplify.github.io/media/ui_library.md

 <div class="separator"></div>

 ### Type Sizing
-The selection below demonstrates primary typographic treatments derived from  AWS websites.
 In general typographic treatment and heirarchy should follow the lead below for how to display headers and body type.
 The proposed font catalogue below is limited to just 5 options to reduce page load and enforce patterns.
-Please note a heading 3 was not identified in any of the web services.

 <div class="font-example-div">
 <span class="title">HEADING 1</span>